Is It Possible to Elect Joy This Political Season?

 Photo Credit: ©Getty Images/LPETTET

 Dr. James O. Davis is co-founder of Global Church Network, the largest pastors network in the world with more than 2,750 Christian ministries and 700,000 churches who are synergizing and mobilizing their efforts to help finish the Great Commission by 2030.
 Global Church Divinity School has helped train tens of thousands of Christian leaders since 2002.
-He is author of many titles, including The Joy Book, releasing Oct.
-29.
+He is author of many titles, including his newest, The Joy Book, just in time for Christmas.